 A diet void of enough fiber can lead to side-effects — like, constipation, weight gain, even heart disease.

 Sugar, though delicious, harms your healthy cholesterol levels, decreasing HDL, and increasing LDL.
-It increases the risk for heart disease when consumed liberally.
+It increases the risk of heart disease when consumed liberally.
 Too much sugar spikes your blood.
 When this happens, it literally disturbs your metabolism.
-Digestion slows, blood-pressure rises, and over time constant exposure can lead to weight gain and obesity.
+Digestion slows, blood pressure rises, and over time, constant exposure can lead to weight gain and obesity.

 This is the big one to watch for.
 Protein is essential to your diet, and chances are you’re not getting enough.
 The amino acids that make up protein are the building blocks to healthy hair, nails, and lean muscle tone, among SO many other things.
 Protein helps regulate your hormones, creates enzymes, and helps with stabilizing blood.